murielpacheco/time-tracking-challenge/README.md

 This project was done using HTML, CSS and vanilla JavaScript.

-In more details:
+In more details :
 - SASS as CSS preprocessor:
   - Flexbox & display Grid;
   - SASS Variables, mixins;
 - Assync JavaScript to manipulate .json files:
-        - assync - await
+  - Assync - Await
   - Fetch API
+  -Acessing object properties